Monoclonal antibody development

 Phase 2: Immunisation

 With a success rate of over 85%, the BBI Solutions Rapid Immunisation Protocol enables a fusion on day 28 of the project.
-This protocol ensures the fastest possible outcome for monoclonal antibody development.
+This protocol ensures a fast outcome for monoclonal antibody development.

-- Immunisation, Day 0: 3-5 mice are immunised with antigen.
-2-3 mgs of antigen is required.
+- Immunisation, Day 0: 3-6 mice are immunised with antigen.
+2-3 mgs of antigen are required.
 1 mg of additional counter-screening reagents required, if applicable.

-- Additional immunisation strategies include; subtractive immunisations (immunosupression), DNA immunisations, and cellular immunisations.
+- Fusion boost, Day 24: Additional immunisation strategies include DNA immunisations and cellular immunisations.